myraileen/Frontend/README.md

 * show location with map api

 ### Development approach
 Having agreed on the app concept, we collaborated on screen mocks and captured user stories and a roughed out data and component model wireframe around an MVP.
 To get started, Myra created a 'frontend' respository and Patrick created a 'backend' respository.
-Over the weekend, we respectively worked on in our respective repositories to establish the basic installation dependencies, file structures and code.
-We did paired programming daily to coordinate developement effort to deliver the respective backend and frontend touchpoints.
+Over the weekend, we  worked on in our respective repositories to establish the basic installation dependencies, file structures and code.
+We did paired programming daily to coordinate developement effort to deliver the connecting backend and frontend touchpoints.

 ## Deployment
 The application's backend was deployed with Heroku using MLab MongoDB and the frontend was deployed with Heroku using mars buildpack.